EJDiamond/Hangman/README.md

 ### - __Hint__

 The player can request a hint by typing "hint" into the guess a letter input.
 The validator has an exception which allows the word (even though more than one character) to be input, when this is done, the definition of the word is shown to the user.
-The hint can be displayed at an point throughout the game.
+The hint can be displayed at any point throughout the game.

 ![Hint](/hangman_readme_images/show_hint.png)